mkicjn/paraforth/README.md

 ### Usage Notes:

+**Experimental:** The loader scripts can take care of some of this tedium.
+Run `./loader.sh files.lst` to run files in the order listed.

 * Compile with `make`
 * Run with, e.g., `cat input | ./core > output` or `cat input - | ./core`
 * Debug with `gdb core -ex 'r < <(cat input)'` and an `int3` assembled somewhere
   * Tip: Disassemble latest word with `x/10i $rsi+9+N` where *N* is the length of its name (i.e., `x/1c $rsi+8`)
 * Disassemble using `objdump -b binary -m i386:x86-64 -D core`